huddlelamp/huddle-engine/README.md

 ## Processor Properties - Add Properties to a Processor

-A property is a standard .NET property.
-If it needs to be serialized, the property requires a <code>XmlAttributeAttribute</code>.
-Please consult the [MSDN Xml serialization website](http://msdn.microsoft.com/en-us/library/System.Xml(v=vs.110).aspx) for further information.
+A property is a standard .NET property and works with any MVVM framework such as [MVVM Light](https://mvvmlight.codeplex.com/).
 To enable data binding, a property needs to raise property change events (see <code>INotifyPropertyChanged</code>).

     #region FlipHorizontal